A separate repository contains a WEB front end to interact with search engine.

-To setup relay service locally, the easiest way is to use
+To setup relay service locally, the easiest way is to utilize existing Docker images:

-Ensure a search deamon is running locally, then to view a local WEB demo, you only need to serve the WEB front end page:
+Ensure a search daemon is running locally, then to view a local WEB demo, you only need to serve the WEB front end page:

 $ git clone firstname.lastname@example.org:approach0/ui-approach0.git $ cd ui-approach0 $ npm run watch